1: Deduction or investment?

 I have bought an instrument for DKK 10,000 which I want to write off, but I have doubts about whether it should be done under "Deductions" or "Investments" in b-indkomst.dk?

-If the amount of a purchased asset is less than DKK 12,900 (this is the limit for 2016 - the amount limit is indexed each year) the cost can be deducted in one and the same year and must thus be registered on the tab "Deductions".
-If, on the other hand, the amount is greater than DKK 12,900 (2016 amount limit), it must be registered under "Investments".
+If the amount of a purchased asset is less than DKK 15,000 (this is the limit for 2023 – the amount limit is indexed every year) the cost can be deducted in one and the same year and must therefore be registered on the "Deductions" tab.
+If, on the other hand, the amount is greater than the mentioned limit, it must be registered under "Investments".
+There may be special cases where you can do it differently, but this is the absolute general rule.

 2: How do I change municipality / address on b-indkomst.dk?